pgmoneta/pgmoneta/doc/CONFIGURATION.md

 Note, that PostgreSQL 10+ is required, as well as having `wal_level` at `replica` or `logical` level.

+Note, that if `host` starts with a `/` it represents a path and `pgmoneta` will connect using a Unix Domain Socket.

 # pgmoneta_users configuration

 The `pgmoneta_users` configuration defines the users known to the system.
 This file is created and managed through